 In concours-level projects, great care is taken to ensure every piece down to the smallest hardware markings is accurate for originality.
 The average number of hours it takes for component restoration on a whole car is 120, at a total cost of $21,000.

 The brightwork on a car can consist of chrome, stainless steel, anodized aluminum, zinc or cadmium plating, and brass.
 Mostly when the phrase “re-chrome” is used, it refers to plating and polishing of a combination of decorative metals, called “brightwork”.
 Depending on the amount of brightwork and the condition (dings and pitting), the cost of metal finishing can vary greatly.

 As one could imagine, a 1950’s American car could have many times as much brightwork as a European car of the same era.
 One consideration in metal finishing is whether or not to replace parts.

 Evolve offers a variety of interior options, from stock interiors, to custom seat mounts, to custom-designed consoles and panels, to modern electronics and lighting, etc. Regardless of your desires for the project, we can make your imagination reality.
-Stock interiors generally start around $4,000 to include seat skins, carpet, door panels, and headliner.
-Custom options are more costly.
+Stock interiors generally start around $6,000 to include seat skins, carpet, door panels, and headliner.
+Custom options can go into the tens of thousands.

 Evolve is licensed for all aspects of mechanical repair.
 Most complete projects include engine rebuild, transmission rebuild, rear axle rebuild, brake system rebuild, suspension rebuild, fuel system rebuild, and ignition tuning.
 The costs vary greatly, depending on the specifics of the project.
 We provide a list of recommendations, customized for the owner’s intentions for the project and our inspection.